cl4es/cl4es.github.io/_posts/2019-02-21-Cljinit-Woes.md

-This particular case is accidentally improved in 13-b07 by [JDK-8188133](https://bugs.openjdk.java.net/browse/JDK-8188133), mostly by alleviating a lot of work in the compiler, meaning we install an optimized version faster.
+This particular case is accidentally improved in 13-b07 by [JDK-8188133](https://bugs.openjdk.java.net/browse/JDK-8188133), mostly by alleviating and avoiding work in the compiler, meaning we install an optimized version faster.
 This doesn't seem to do much for the clojure case, though.